Block42World/block42-wallet-unity/Assets/Block42/Wallet/Demos/02-StaticWalletBalance/README.md

 }
 ```

-The most difference here is that `EthGetGalanceUnityRequest` and other [`UnityRPCRequests`](https://github.com/Nethereum/Nethereum/blob/master/src/Nethereum.Unity/UnityRPCRequests.cs) are using Unity's [`Coroutines`](https://docs.unity3d.com/Manual/Coroutines.html), while `Web3` is using [`Task`](https://msdn.microsoft.com/en-us/library/system.threading.tasks.task(v=vs.110).aspx).
+The difference here is: `EthGetGalanceUnityRequest` and other [`UnityRPCRequests`](https://github.com/Nethereum/Nethereum/blob/master/src/Nethereum.Unity/UnityRPCRequests.cs) are using Unity's [`Coroutines`](https://docs.unity3d.com/Manual/Coroutines.html), while `Web3` is using [`Task`](https://msdn.microsoft.com/en-us/library/system.threading.tasks.task(v=vs.110).aspx).
 The syntax on how to using those will not be covered here.
-Furthermore, the rest demos will be using `UnityRPCRequests` since `Web3` tutorials and demos can be found in many other places.
+Furthermore, the rest demos will be using `UnityRPCRequests` which is made for Unity, and `Web3` are for Native C# app and its demos can be found in many other places.